Local government: Netherlands

+Water boards

 Water boards (waterschap and hoogheemraadschap, pl. waterschappen and hoogheemraadschappen) are among the oldest government authorities in the Netherlands.
 They literally form the foundation of the whole Dutch system of local government; from time immemorial they have shouldered the responsibility for water management for the residents of their area.
 In polders this mainly involves regulating the water level.
 It has always been in the common interest to keep water out and polder residents have always had to work together.
 That is what led to the creation of water boards.

 The structure of the water boards varies, but they all have a general administrative body and an executive board (college van dijkgraaf en heemraden) consisting of a chairperson (dijkgraaf) and other members ((hoog)heemraad, pl. (hoog)heemraden).
 The chairperson also presides the general administrative body.
 This body consists of people representing the various categories of stakeholders: landholders, leaseholders, owners of buildings, companies and, since recently, all the residents as well.
 Importance and financial contribution decide how many representatives each category may delegate.
 Certain stakeholders (e.g. environmental organisations) may be given the power to appoint members.

 The general administrative body elects the executive board from among its members.
 The government appoints the chairperson for a period of six years.
 The general administrative body is elected for a period of four years.
-In the past the administrative body was elected as individuals but from 2009 they will be elected as party representatives.
+They are elected as party representatives (before 2009, they were elected on an individual basis).